 Does Medicare Cover Urgent Care Visits?

-Medicare covers urgent care visits, and most urgent care centers take Medicare.
+Medicare does cover urgent care visits.
 These visits are for an unexpected injury or illness that is not serious enough to be considered a medical emergency.
 Medicare will pay for 80% of the cost of a visit.
 You will need to meet the Part B deductible first, then pay 20% of the Medicare-approved cost for all services and tests.

 Medicare Coverage for Urgent Care Visits